NMBURobotics/vox_nav/vox_nav_control/README.md

 Refer to `vox_nav/vox_nav_bringup/params/vox_nav_default_params.yaml` for configuring controller server.

 Currently Two plugins for controller are available; `MPCControllerCasadiROS` and `MPCControllerAcadoROS`.
-These to are MPC implementation using differnt tools.
-Acado generates extremely fast C code while Casadi generates OK speed.
+These two are MPC implementations using different tools.
+Acado generates extremely fast C code while Casadi generates OK speed code.

 You can generate the Acado code with;